-City Council adopts revisions to the ordinance, approves policy changes to future plat & easement requirements, adopts a policy of performing operations & maintenance only within the City Right-of-Way, and directs staff to develop a "Drainage Assistance Program" for future consideration by Council.
+City Council adopts future revisions to the ordinance that articulates scope of responsibility for stormwater infrastructure maintenance based on a desired level of service, adopts a policy of performing operations & maintenance only within the City public Right-of-Way, and directs staff to develop a "Drainage Assistance Program" for future consideration by Council.

-Do not adopt recommended ordinance revisions, do not adopt policy changes, do not direct staff to develop a "Drainage Assistance Program" and provide further direction to the staff.
+Do not adopt future ordinance revisions, do not direct staff to develop a "Drainage Assistance Program" and direct staff to provide specific budgetary and staffing needs to meet an alternate level of service for stormwater maintenance.